techinessoverloaded/iOSAppDevBasics/collections.md

 As in other languages, Collections in Swift are used to store collections of values.
 There are three primary kinds of Collections available in Swift :

 ### Arrays
 An array is a collection of data.
 Unlike C/C++, Swift allows both homogeneous and heterogeneous arrays.
 Arrays in Swift are handled by the `Array<DataType>` `struct`.
-Arrays can be declared either by type annotating as `Array<DataType>` or `[DataType]` or by specifying the array values as comma separated literals within `[ ]` or using Array constructor.
+Arrays can be declared either by type annotating as `Array<DataType>` or simply as `Array` or `[DataType]` or by specifying the array values as comma separated literals within `[ ]` or using Array constructor.
 Immutable arrays can be declared using `let` keyword while mutable ones can be declared using `var` keyword.

 **Syntax :**
 ```swift